luminus-framework/luminus/resources/md/clojurescript.md

 ### Live Code Reloading

 A more advanced approach is to setup [Figwheel](https://github.com/bhauman/lein-figwheel) to hot load the code in the browser.
-The easiest way to get Figwheel support is by using `+cljs` profile when creating your Luminus project.
+The easiest way to get Figwheel support is by using a ClojureScript profile when creating your Luminus project.

 Figwheel requires that the server to be running: